andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 # Containers and Serverless - Amplifying AWS Lambda with Docker Layers

 Docker is a leading technology in the software development world, it has revolutionized how we package and deploy code.
-Its universal compatibility is unmatched, with virtually every cloud provider offering support.
-Imagine, you've developed a Docker image and you're ready to push it to the cloud.
-You pick AWS to deploy your app to [ECS](https://aws.amazon.com/pm/ecs) with ease.
-Intrigued by the serverless concept, you transition to [Fargate](https://aws.amazon.com/fargate/).
-However, the process of creating clusters, defining tasks, and ensuring scalability proves more complicated than anticipated.
+Its universal compatibility is unmatched, with every cloud provider offering support.
+Imagine you've developed a Dockerized app and you're ready to push it to the cloud.
+You pick AWS to deploy your app to [ECS](https://aws.amazon.com/pm/ecs) with ease, but the process of creating clusters, defining tasks, and ensuring scalability proves more complicated than anticipated.

-That's when AWS Lambda catches your eye.
-You discover that you can write and execute your code seamlessly, but you're concerned about what might happen to your Docker images.
-Fear not - [AWS Lambda now supports Docker containers](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html)!
+Well let me tell you there is an easier way, [AWS Lambda now supports Docker containers](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).

 <Image
   src="/images/awsdocker.jpg"